 When starting out with biodynamics, it takes some time – up to three years to create well developed biodynamic soils.
 The minimum recommended number of applications of the biodynamic soil and atmospheric preparations is twice per year – in autumn and in spring around the equinox.
 However BAA recommends spraying out the preparations at least four times in that first year to get the biodynamic impulse working in the garden and on the farm.

-General guidelines for frequency of application are:
+General guidelines are:

-* For broadacre farming at least twice per year and four times per year in the first year of biodynamics.
+- For broadacre farming at least twice per year and four times per year in the first year of biodynamics

-* For home gardens and market gardens, use the biodynamic soil and atmospheric sprays whenever beds are cleared and new crops are planted or when incorporating green manure crops.
-Preparations should be sprayed out at least monthly during the growing season to maximise the biodynamic effect.
+- For home gardens and market gardens, use the biodynamic soil and atmospheric sprays whenever beds are cleared and new crops are planted or when incorporating green manure crops.
+Preparations should be sprayed out at least monthly during the growing season to maximise the biodynamic effect

-* For intensive horticulture (orchards, vineyards), use the biodynamic soil spray at least four times per year and the atmospheric spray when the fruit has set, when it is half grown, two weeks before harvest and onto the tree or vine once the fruit is harvested.
+- For intensive horticulture (orchards, vineyards), use the biodynamic soil spray at least four times per year and the atmospheric spray when the fruit has set, when it is half grown, two weeks before harvest and onto the tree or vine once the fruit is harvested

 Frequent use of the biodynamic preparations will insure resiliency in your farm or garden and help it to quickly recover after intense environmental events such as flooding rains, heat waves and bushfires.